The Team

 Editor / Quality Gate

-Ex-fact-checker at The New Yorker.
-11 years of taking every comma personally.
-Finch is the last someone between an article and the public.
-He finds the one wrong link, the one wrong date, the one sentence that's ambiguous.
-When Finch says 'Go' โ the text stands like concrete.
-When he says 'Kill' โ the article is dead.
-No second chance.
+Eleven years at The New Yorker, taking every comma personally.
+I'm the last thing standing between an article and the public.
+I find the one wrong link, the one wrong date, the one sentence that could be read two ways.
+When I say "Go," that text is concrete.
+When I say "Kill," it's dead.
+No appeals.
+No second drafts.
+Zero errors have made it past me.
+Zero.

 "My job isn't to make texts better.
 My job is to kill mistakes."